 Buy in markets and supermarkets

-If you don’t want to miss out on a beautiful view while dining, you can simply purchase some delicious treats in the supermarket and then enjoy it at a picnic with a view on the Barcelona attractions or the beach.
-Get a small blanket, get some bread (it will be cheaper if you get the ingredients for it in the supermarket than a sandwich from the bakery), open a bottle of wine and enjoy the view.
+If you don’t want to miss out on a beautiful view while dining, you can simply purchase some delicious treats in the supermarket and then enjoy them at a picnic with a view of the Barcelona attractions or the beach.
+Get a small blanket, get some bread (it will be cheaper if you get the ingredients for it in the supermarket than a sandwich from the bakery), open a bottle of wine, and enjoy the view.
 Great places to have a picnic in Barcelona are e.g. the various beaches of the city or the Parc de la Ciutadella.